heyogrady/tickety/README.md

 bundle exec rails server
 ```

-#### Replace Jumpstart with your project name
+#### Replace Tickety with your project name

-Replace all occurrences of "Jumpstart" with your own project name.
+Replace all occurrences of "Tickety" with your own project name.

 Let's say that the project name is "Chainsaw".
 Execute the command below:

 ```
- perl -e "s/Jumpstart/Chainsaw/g;" -pi $(find . -type f)
+ perl -e "s/Tickety/Chainsaw/g;" -pi $(find . -type f)
 ```

 #### Setup Stripe